Making the tax burden of robot usage equal to the tax burden of human labour.

-It would be difficult to introduce a robot tax, since the use of robots can always be hidden or disputed.
+Unfortunately, it would be difficult to introduce a robot tax, since the use of robots can always be hidden or disputed.
 Is a software robot also a robot?
 Where can the line be drawn between a robot and a human who is more or less using the help of a machine, thereby still taking away work from 10 other humans?
-I am not saying that the robot tax cannot be introduced at all, I am saying that alone this approach would be quite a complicated solution.
+I am not saying that the robot tax cannot be introduced at all, I am saying that this approach alone would be quite a complicated solution.

-One alternative would be to remove the social and income taxes, and then increasing the VAT by the corresponding amount (for all kinds of companies).
+One alternative would be removing the social and income taxes, and then increasing the VAT by the corresponding amount (for all kinds of companies).
 The social tax, income tax, and potentially other workforce taxes have turned out to be quite a sorry invention, considering how they have indirectly motivated the current trends in replacing humans with machines.

-Increasing the VAT would at once remove the worry that companies would start hiding their robot workforce.
+Increasing the VAT would at once remove the concern that companies would start hiding their robot workforce.
 So the companies who provide worse service by cheaper robotic workforce would not have this tax-based competitive advantage anymore.
 Also such robotic workforce could not be relocated to tax havens, since there would still be comparable increases in import taxes.

 Currently the robots may well perform their work worse than humans.
 But because they incur less tax burden than human workforce — the company does not have to pay social tax and other workforce taxes, the robots are cheaper.
 There is only the cost of acquiring the robot and then the energy use expenses.
 So the companies using the robots may have a somewhat dishonest advantage before the companies employing humans.
-Therefore at least part of the progress in the wide adoption of machine workforce is unexpectely due to tax savings, and not due to better service, nor due to the fact that the machines are generally cheaper.
+Therefore at least part of the current progress in the wide adoption of machine workforce is unexpectely due to tax savings, and not due to better service, nor due to the fact that the machines are generally cheaper.